 These trials at a local level were preliminary fact-finding missions.
 Enough evidence had to be uncovered to submit a case to the Privy Council in Edinburgh.
 The Privy Council accepted Chisholm’s application for a full-scale trial and named him, his brother and two of his cousins as Commissioners to conduct the trial.
 A series of instructions were handed out to the Chisholms on how to proceed with the trial.

 One of the accused distraught husband turned to Sir Rory MacLean of Duart, the MacLean Clan Chief.
-Duart petitioned the Privy Council and stated that since Chisholm could not expel his MacLean tenants by legal means, he had resorted to accusation of witchcraft.
+Duart petitioned the Privy Council and stated that since Chisholm could not expel his MacLean tenants by legal means, he had resorted to an accusation of witchcraft.
 The commission was promptly disbanded and in October 1662, John Neilson, a notary public, was sent to examine the women for signs of torture.
 None were found but in the intervening months, their hair would have grown, and scars would have healed over.
 At no point did he ask the women if they had been tortured.
 Meanwhile, Chisholm stood waiting at the door of the prison vault.
 His presence is unlikely to have exerted a neutral influence on the events.
 Ultimately the accused were set free and Christian was arrested.

 Christian Caddell meets her Fate

 Christian Caddell was sent to the Tolbooth in Edinburgh, where her sex was at last uncovered.
 She then confessed that she was not discovering witches through pricking but by looking into her victims’ eyes.
-Christian, it seems, was fake by more ways than one.
+Christian, it seems, was fake in more ways than one.

 There is one last cruel and bitter irony.
 As she was being transported on 4 May 1663, the last of her victims, Isobel Elder and Isobel Simpson, were being executed in Forres.
 Today at the foot of Cluny Hill, in front of the Police Station, lies the ‘Witches Stone’.
 Perhaps this was where one of these poor women met their fate.